HTML Style Guide

 <input type=”text” />

-Validation: Regularly validate your HTML code using tools like the W3C Markup Validation Service to ensure compliance with HTML standards.
+Regularly validate your HTML using tools like the [W3C Markup Validation Service](https://validator.w3.org/) to ensure adherence to HTML standards and correct errors promptly.

 This style guide provides recommendations for consistent and maintainable HTML code.
 Following these guidelines helps improve collaboration among developers and enhances the overall quality of web projects.